enviame/backend-test-2.0/Readme.md

 3. The delivery microservice must provide a service to register an endpoint to receiving notifications of changes in the status of an order (using webhooks).
 Each status must be notified only one time.

-#### Definitions:
+### Definitions:
 The statuses of a delivery are: **"READY_FOR_PICK_UP", "AT_ORIGIN", "EN_ROUTE_OF_DELIVERY", "NOT_DELIVERED", "DELIVERED".**

 ## Aspects to be evaluated

-It is important that you write a readme with all the necessary instructions on how to run your services and how to properly test them.
+It is important that you write a readme.md with all the necessary instructions on how to run your services and a postman collection or a req.http file with examples and instructions on how to properly test them.
 Please include examples.
 If the readme is incorrect and we can't run and test your services, we will not be able to review them.

 - Functionality (36 pts)
 - Unit tests (12 pts)
 - Documentation (6 pts)
     - Readme.md file with instructions on how to run your app
-    - Postman collection o req.http with examples and instructions on **how to test all the endpoints** of your app
+    - Postman collection or a req.http file with examples and instructions on **how to test all the endpoints** of your app
     - Software design (services architecture diagram)
 - Programming style (6 pts)
 - Proper use of http responses (2 pts)
 - Proper handling of errors and exceptions (2 pts)
-- Appropriate Clean Architecture Template use (+6)
+- Appropriate Clean Architecture Template use (6)

 ## Aspects to be ignored